CameronCz/FinalProject/README.md

 ## Specifications
+Please download sc.png to your current directory to run python code.

-Our GUI is broken into 3 layers:
+** Our GUI is broken into 3 layers:
 * Main layer - this is the layer of the GUI that the userprimarily uses.
 They can add their most recent expenses on this layer, and their general spending is aggregated here.

 * Budget Layer - this layer is for the user to create or edit their budget.
 Here they input their income and adjust their categorical spending based on their own needs.